 If you’re going to store your firewood outside, on the other hand, you’ll need to make sure that it’s covered and off the ground.
 When firewood is placed directly on the ground, it will absorb moisture from the underlying soil.
 And when firewood isn’t covered, it will be exposed to the rain and elements, which can also raise its moisture content.
 A simple way to cover your firewood to place it under a roof or awning.
 To prevent your firewood from touching the ground outside, consider placing it on a wood deck or concrete slab.

 Firewood vs Cooking Wood: What’s the Difference?

-In addition to firewood, you may want to stock up on cooking wood.
+In addition to firewood, you may want to stock up on firewood for cooking.
 As the name suggests, cooking wood is designed specifically for cooking.
 You can still use it to warm your Cashiers home — or create a relaxing outdoor ambiance on your patio or property — but it excels in its ability to enhance the flavor and texture of food.

 Cooking wood is available in several varieties, each of which produces a different flavor when burned.
 Oak, for example, has a mild smokey flavor, whereas pecan wood has a strong nutty flavor.
 When used in a grill or smoker, cooking wood will enhance the flavor of your food by injecting it with flavorful smoke.
 You can always use regular firewood in a grill or smoker, but high-quality cooking wood offers an unparalleled level of performance.